-Appendix 2: 'Red Alerts'
+Appendix 2: 'Red Flags'

-The following list comprises a number of possible red flags that may raise concerns under various anti-bribery and anti-corruption laws.
+The following list comprises a number of examples of possible red flags that may raise concerns under various anti-bribery and anti-corruption laws.
 This is not an exhaustive list and is for illustrative purposes only.

-If you encounter any of these red flags while working for us, you must report them promptly to the Compliance Officer (ordinarily the Company Secretary) or his or her nominated representatives:
+If you encounter any of these red flags while working for us, you must report them promptly to the Compliance Officer or his or her nominated representatives:

-- You become aware that a third party engages in, or has been accused of engaging in, improper business practices; - A third party insists on receiving a "commission" or fee before committing to sign up to a contract, or carrying out a government function or process; - A third party requests payment in cash and/ or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - 4.
-A third party requests that payment is made to a country or geographic location other than the location where the third party resides or conducts business: - A third party requests an unexpected additional fee or commission to "facilitate" a service;
+- You become aware that a third party engages in, or has been accused of engaging in, improper business practices; - A third party insists on receiving a "commission" or fee before committing to sign up to a contract, or carrying out a government function or process; - A third party requests payment in cash and/ or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - A third party requests that payment is made to a country or geographic location other than the location where the third party resides or conducts business; - A third party requests an unexpected additional fee or commission to "facilitate" a service; - 6.
+A third party demands lavish entertainment

-- A third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services; - 7.
-A third party requests that a payment is made to "overlook" potential legal violations; - A third party requests that you provide employment or some other advantage to a friend or relative; - You receive an invoice from a third party that appears to be non-standard or customised; - A third party insists on the use of inappropriate side letters or refuses to put agreed terms in writing; - You become aware that the Company has been invoiced for a commission or fee payment that appears large in relation to the service stated to have been provided; - A third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by us or known to us; - 13.
-You are offered an unusually generous gift or offered lavish hospitality; - 14.
-You learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a "special relationship" with foreign government officials.
+- or gifts before commencing or continuing contractual negotiations or provision of services or consideration of a planning application; - A third party requests that a payment is made to "overlook" potential legal violations by the Company; - 8.
+A third party requests that you or the Company provide employment or some other advantage to a friend or relative; - You receive an invoice from an agent or contractor that appears to be non-standard or customised; - A third party insists on the use of inappropriate or "secret" side letters or refuses to put agreed terms in writing; - You become aware that the Company has been invoiced for a commission or fee payment that appears large in relation to the service stated to have been provided; - A third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by us or known to us; - You are offered an unusually generous gift or offered lavish hospitality by an agent or contractor; - 14.
+You learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a "special relationship" with government officials.